fj-morales/Getting-and-cleaning-data/CodeBook.md

 1. Merges the training and the test sets to create one data set.

-   * `setLabel` function combines train or test data set with its corresponding subject and activity label IDs in order to create a new data set containing complete observations for each subject.
+   * `setLabel` function combines train or test data sets with their corresponding subject and activity label IDs in order to create a new data set containing complete observations for each subject.
    * Labeled train and test data were binded into a complete data set by rows, with train data on top.